 If all the members or parties are taking part in exchanging information at the same time, communication is called synchronous communication.

-d.
-Audio con- Call – Like conference call but it is conducted online by using the software like Skype.
+- Audio con- Call – Like conference call, but it is conducted online using software like Skype.

-e.
-Computer-Assisted Conference – Audio conference call with a connection of computers where a spreadsheet or document is displayed and it can be edited by both the parties.
+- Computer-Assisted Conference – Audio conference call with a connection of computers where a spreadsheet or document is displayed, and both the parties can edit it.

-g.
-Texting – Exchange of messages through mobile phones or personal digital assistant.
+- Texting – Exchange of messages through mobile phones or personal digital assistants.

 2. Passive or Asynchronous Communication

-b.
-Fax – Fax machine is widely used around the world as a trustworthy process of transmitting documents.
+- Fax – The fax machine is widely used around the world as a trustworthy process of transmitting documents.

 With the advancement of modern technologies, it becomes possible to assemble all the team members from anywhere in the world.

 The project manager may choose any channel of communication with team members or stakeholders, but the communication becomes effective by the realization of what is being communicated with effective feedback being obtained from various stakeholders.
-Active listening, strong presentation skill, conflict resolution skill, etc. are the traits of core competencies of a successful project manager.
+Therefore, active listening, strong presentation skill, conflict resolution skill, etc., are the traits of core competencies of a successful project manager.